CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-Conditions are evaluated in order so, above, if `${id}` is not `'1'` or `'2'`, the `"true"` condition returns white.
-If no conditions are met, the color of the feature will be `undefined`.

-The next example shows how to use conditions to create a color ramp using intervals with an inclusive lower bound and exclusive upper bound.
+The next example shows how to use conditions to create a color ramp using intervals with an inclusive lower bound and exclusive upper bound:
 ```json
 "color" : {
     "conditions" : [